 Tiger’s Nest Temple is open and possible to visit all year round.
 However, the best times to visit Bhutan and hike the tiger’s nest are during spring (March, April, and May) ‘Pre-monsoon’, and autumn (September, October, and November) ‘Post-monsoon’.
 Winter (December, January, and February) is the coldest month and you may encounter snow on the trail.
 However, you still have the best view and are good for photography.
 And the summer (June, July, and August) is monsoon but less crowded.

 Anyone of average fitness can do this hike.
 Take your time, do not exhaust yourself.
 You can bring hiking poles that help to hike and especially it is helpful for your knees on the descent.
 You can also take your kids for a hike.
 The difficulty level of the Taktsang hike is kind of moderate with a steep ascent but every fit average person can make it to this temple/monastery without any difficulties.

 Yes, If you are comfortable taking a horse ride, you can hire a horse during the hike.
 The horseman will follow you along with a horse, so it is less risky.
 You can only take a horse up to Cafeteria, after that you should hike to the temple on foot.

 Tiger’s nest is included in almost every itinerary that you get for Bhutan and this is one of the major things to do in Bhutan.
-If your major highlight is to hike Tiger’s nest in Bhutan, we generally recommend the three most popular short itineraries like Shortest Bhutan tour Package (3 days), Short Bhutan Tour Package (4 Days), Bhutan tour with Tiger’s nest hike (5 Days).
+If your major highlight is hiking Tiger’s Nest in Bhutan, we generally recommend the three most popular short itineraries like Shortest Bhutan Tour Package (3 days), Short Bhutan Tour Package (4 Days), Bhutan Tour with Tiger’s nest hike (5 Days).

 You May also like;